Singha Durbar: Fire of 2025

+Singha Durbar Premises

+Parliament Building

+The new Parliament building is being constructed in Putali Bagaicha within Singha Durbar.On one side of building is House of Representatives hall and on the other side is the National Assembly hall.

 Singha Durbar Plaza

 Singha Durbar Plaza refers to the central area surrounding Singha Durbar, a historic palace complex that now serves as the administrative hub of Nepal.
 Located in the heart of Kathmandu, it is bordered by Babar Mahal, Bhadrakali Temple, and Thapathali Durbar, making it a strategic and symbolic location.
 Located within Singha Durbar Plaza are the headquarters of several prominent institutions such as the Nepal Telecom, Nepal Stock Exchange, Rastriya Banijya Bank, Agriculture Development Bank, and various governmental bodies.
 Singhadurbar Plaza is now called Bhadrakali Plaza.